marcogdepinto/Python-for-Data-Analysis-and-Machine-Learning/README.md

 This repo contains the exercises made for the course of Jose Portilla on Udemy.

 The course teaches how to use NumPy, Pandas, Seaborn , Matplotlib , Plotly , Scikit-Learn , Machine Learning, Tensorflow and more.

+The exercises offer the possibility to reproduce the real analysis process using real data (like datasets on Kaggle) or fake data (created for the scope of the course).